rikedyp/documentation/release-notes/docs/interoperability.md

 ### Component Files

 Component files have a Unicode property.
 When this is enabled, all characters can written as Unicode data to the file.
-By default, the Unicode property is switched on by Unicode editions and off for Classic editions.
-This can be changed using the [`⎕FPROPS`](../../language-reference-guide/system-functions/fprops.md) system function.
+By default, the Unicode property is switched on for Unicode editions and off for Classic editions.
+This property can be changed using the [`⎕FPROPS`](../../language-reference-guide/system-functions/fprops/) system function.

 When a Unicode edition writes to a component file that cannot contain Unicode data, character data is mapped using `⎕AVU`; it can, therefore, be read without problems by Classic editions.